sross9845/Combat-Remake/README.md

 -A player still can spawn on un shootable blocks and be invincible, however rarely happens . <br>
 -Learning more about phaser states to create a menu screen and reset function that actually works <br>
 -Getting the Tank-Pong bullets to work
+## Key take-aways
+-Plan out how I am going to tackle new frameworks better in the future.
+-Spend more time getting my MVP mechanics and the map done instead of working on getting sprites to work first day.
+-Phaser is alot of fun